JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Inheritance from Java classes

 At most one Java-class (and as many Java interfaces as you like) can be a supertype for a class in Kotlin.
-This class must go first in the supertype list.

 ### Accessing static members